AusTrakka/austrakka-docs/docs/CLI/CLI-disabling.md

 # Disabling samples and sequences with the CLI

-If you have uploaded data in error, you can soft-delete it so that it will not be visible to other AusTrakka users, regardless of sharing settings.
+If you have uploaded data in error, you can soft-delete it so that it will not be visible to other Trakka users, regardless of sharing settings.
 If for legal or other reasons you need a full delete rather than a soft delete, so that data is completely purged from the servers, please contact an admin.